How to Reduce Animation Production Costs

 As you may have noticed, I separated Characters from Character Animation.
 This may seem strange at first glance, but you’ll understand why pretty soon.

 Characters are powerful because they create emotional attachment with the viewer.
-But they also come with some increases in costs and frustration.
+But they also come with some increases in costs and frustrations.
 Decisions about characters are likely to require the most back-and-forth discussion with your team and your client.
 As characters are what we can most relate to, everyone has an opinion about them.
-Stakeholders can be very picky when it comes to reviewing and approving a character for a campaign.
+Stakeholders can be very picky when it comes to reviewing and approving a character for a campaign which can extend the pre-production stage and with that, an extension in budget needs

-To reduce the increases in cost and complexity that characters bring, look for ways to replace characters with iconographies, or even cut them out completely.
+To reduce increases in cost and complexity, look for ways to replace characters with iconographies, or even cut them out completely.

 In the example above, the same scene can work with or without the original characters.
 The first one is more inviting and charismatic than the second, but the second leaves less ambiguity around the message and saves a lot of time and money on character development.